 Confusing Hunger and a Lack of Sleep

 If you're feeling tired, you might confuse the symptoms of sleep deprivation and start snacking instead of getting sleep.
 Fatigue isn't always a sign of hunger.
 Usually, it's a sign you need to take a break and rest.
-You might find yourself drinking unhealthy beverages to keep you awake, such as caffeinated soda or cappuccino.
-You consume unwanted calories when you drink these beverages.

 If you're too tired, you're not going to exercise.
 And if you're not exercising, you're not burning all of those unnecessary calories.